how to apply in switzerland

 It is important to adapt!

 Your cover letter and CV should be adapted to each job ad.
 In particular, they will differ depending on whether you are applying for an academic position or a job in industry.
-If you have any questions about this, you can use our application service.

 The job interview

 If an employer is interested in your profile, he/she will invite you for a job interview.
 This can be a short talk with one person or a long assessment over several hours with several people.
 Sometimes a decision is made quickly after only one interview, sometimes candidates are invited to several rounds of interviews.

 The most important thing: Enjoy the job interview.
 It offers you the opportunity to present your skills and to learn more about your future job.
 So, don’t be nervous.
 Even if you don’t get the job, an interview is always good for practice.

 Inform yourself about the university / company and about the kind of job for which you are applying.